Brick Pavers Crumbling

 The biggest issue with the paving brick is they start to fade and lose their original color.

-When they're made, the pigments added to the Portland cement coat all the pieces of sand and gravel used in the brick pavers.
-But weather wears this off.
+When they're made, dry pigments that are the consistency of flour are added to the Portland cement.
+This slurry paste puts an ultra-thin colored coating on all the pieces of sand and gravel used in the brick pavers.

-Pressure washing concrete brick pavers greatly accelerates this color fade and the wearing away of the fine colored cement paste that gives the brick their original pleasant appearance.
+Pressure washing concrete brick pavers causes great harm.
+The high-pressure water stream accelerates this color fade.
+It should come as no surprise that a 2,400 PSI stream of water will BLAST away the fine colored cement paste that gives the brick its original pleasant appearance.

 Just be aware that the color is going to fade unless you live in a mild climate and the patio is in the shade.